Services recommended by Preditors

 entirely on the number of problems I've detected and their complexity.
 My

-completed reports average as many as thirty single-spaced pages and I
+completed reports average as many as twenty-five single-spaced pages and I

-typically identify as many as fifty different types of issues scattered
+typically identify as many as sixty different types of issues scattered

 throughout your manuscript.

-explain various issues in my report and try to help you understand various
+explain various issues in my editorial report and try to help you understand various

 concepts.
 For instance, point of view violations are a common reason for